Effect-TS/effect/packages/schema/README.md

 For more detailed instructions and examples on how to integrate `@effect/schema` with React Hook Form using `@hookform/resolvers`, you can visit the official npm package page:
 [React Hook Form Resolvers](https://www.npmjs.com/package/@hookform/resolvers#effect-ts)

-## Assertions
+## Type Guards

-The `is` function provided by the `@effect/schema/Schema` module represents a way of verifying that a value conforms to a given `Schema`. `is` is a refinement that takes a value of type `unknown` as an argument and returns a `boolean` indicating whether or not the value conforms to the `Schema`.
+The `Schema.is` function provided by the `@effect/schema/Schema` module represents a way of verifying that a value conforms to a given `Schema`.
+It functions as a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates), taking a value of type `unknown` and determining if it matches the structure and type constraints defined in the schema.

+Here's how the `Schema.is` function works

+1. **Schema Definition**: Define a schema to describe the structure and constraints of the data type you expect.
+For instance, `Schema<A, I, R>` where `A` is the desired type.

+2. **Type Guard Creation**: Convert the schema into a user-defined type guard `(u: unknown) => u is A`.
+This allows you to assert at runtime whether a value meets the specified schema.

+The type `I`, typically used in schema transformations, does not influence the generation of the type guard.
+The primary focus is on ensuring that the input conforms to the desired type `A`.

+**Example Usage**:

 ```ts
 import { Schema } from "@effect/schema"